frvctl/its-ac-attack/README.md

-# A Trivia Database using Node.js, Express, and AngularJS
+# A Trivia Database using Node.js, Express, and SocketIO

 ## General Overview of the Project